 For highlights and key experiences in Tanzania, click here

-Travel to Rwanda is possible year-round but the best time is during the dry seasons, which run from mid-May to September and mid-December to mid-March.
+Travel to Rwanda, including gorilla viewing, is possible year-round but the best time is during the dry seasons, which run from mid-May to September and mid-December to mid-March.

 For highlights and key experiences in Rwanda, click here